-For the purpose of the Cultural Framework, culture is defined as: arts, public art, heritage, museums, festivals & events, creative media, creative and digital industries.
+For the purpose of the Cultural Framework, culture will address: arts, public art, heritage, museums, festivals & events, creative media, creative and digital industries.
+This relates to activity delivered by or though the Council, and the activity delivered by or through other individuals or organisations including arts, heritage and museum bodies, businesses, charities, community organisations and faith groups to name a few.